opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 a.
 Specify base_domain
 ^^^^^^^^^^^^^^^^^^^^^^

 Specify the **base_domain** (e.g., :code:`tri-test.com`).
 This is the domain name that you will use to access the OpenShift console after the deployment completes.
 A DNS Public Zone will be created on Open Telekom Cloud with this name.
-Therefore this name **requires to be unique** within the DNS of Open Telekom Cloud.
+Therefore this domain name **must be unique** in the Domain Name Service of Open Telekom Cloud.

 .. figure:: /_static/images/service-catalogs/openshift_config1.png
   :width: 700